English

 “O nobly-born, thou hast been in a swoon during the last three and one-half days.
 As soon as thou art recovered from this swoon, thou wilt have the thought, “What has happened!”

 The above statement describes this condition of faintness, he is not aware of his present condition, he is not yet entered into his sub-consciousness but is still struggling to term with the loss of his body and still thinks that he is alive.
-Hence, the person is in “swoon”, trying to remember the people of his life, his relations and so on.
-This stage is concerned with his worldly memories of physical world when his mind was attached to his body.
-The following lines describes the connection between the body and the mind that the person is about to lose.
+Hence, the person is in a “swoon”, trying to remember the people of his life, his relations and so on.
+This stage is concerned with his worldly memories of the physical world when his mind was attached to his body.
+The following lines describe the connection between the body and the mind that the person is about to lose.
 Now the person will have visions of deities, one described as Vairochana as the text states:

 “The Gods are archetypal thought-forms belonging to the sambhogakaya.
 Their peaceful and wrathful aspects, which play a great role in the meditations of the Tibetan Book of the Dead, symbolize the opposites.
-In the nirmanakaya they are the positive and negative principles united in one and the same figure.”
-(Jung et.al, 1991)
+In the nirmanakaya, they are the positive and negative principles united in one and the same figure.”
+(Jung et al., 1991)

 “O nobly -born, thy present intellect, in real nature void, not formed into anything as regard characteristics or color, naturally void, is the very Reality, the All-Good, the Dharma-Kaya.”
-(Karma et.al, 2000)
+(Karma et al., 2000)

 Conclusion